 - 1. In Cloudera Manager, select the YARN service. - 2.
 Click the Configuration tab. - 3.
-Search for scheduler. - 4.
-In Capacity Scheduler Configuration Advanced Configuration Snippet (Safety Valve) add the following: - a.
+Search for ResourceManager.
+In the Filters pane, under Scope, select ResourceManager. - 4.
+In ResourceManager Advanced Configuration Snippet (Safety Valve) for yarn-site.xml add the following: - a.
 Enable the application-tag-based-placement property to enable application placement based on the user ID passed using the application tags.